Positives

 Flex:

 It’s a very interesting flex because it feels med stiff until you get it out on the snow.
-Then on snow, it butters and flexes from tip to tail more like it’s a medium flexing board.
-The torsional flex it’s pretty stiff.
+On snow, it butters and flexes from tip to tail more like it’s a medium flexing board.
+The torsional flex is pretty stiff.
 The SWS version’s flex of the 2017 model doesn’t feel quite as stiff as past years’ models that were made in GST.
 It feels a little more dynamic.
 YES has been making its boards at SWS for a few years now, and the Jones Ultra Mountain Twin, as well as all Jones boards, have been YES’d but just with a stiffer flex.

 On Snow Feel: